 Guide to Japanese apartment layout terms

-Since the space to be written on floor plans is limited, the descriptions are often written in English or by using English abbreviations, so you may not know what these would mean.
+When renting a property in Japan, floor plans often use English or English abbreviations in their descriptions due to limited space, so you may not know what these would mean.
 We here, would like to explain the meaning of descriptions in floor plans as well as the difference between Japan and Euro-American countries.
 We also have an English website that has posted the same explanation.

 1. Difference in descriptions of floor plans between Japan and Euro-American countries